 Climate resilience is an economic, social and environmental imperative.
-We know climate preparedness pays back, making business sense, strengthening communities and saving lives.
+We know climate preparedness pays back while making business sense, strengthening communities and saving lives.
 We also know that for every $1 spent on disaster preparedness, we save $6 in avoided costs.
-That’s a testament to the return on investment of these resiliency solutions.
+That’s a testament to the return on investment of resiliency solutions.

-Governments must provide the leadership to make transformative change and the policy changes needed to forge stronger, climate resilient communities.
+Governments must provide the leadership to make a transformative change and policy changes needed to forge stronger, climate-resilient communities.
 Smart public policies at all levels (international, federal, state and local) will be critical for creating the enabling environment to accelerate solutions and foster collaboration across the private sector, science, technology advancements, academia, and NGOs.
-Governments have united to address climate change as evidence in the historic Paris Accord of 2015.
-The mitigation goals, informed by the findings of the scientists working at the IPCC, and the Nationally Determined Commitments that are monitored and reported to the UN to measure progress have been the product of 194 governments of the world.
+Governments have united to address climate change as evidenced by the historic Paris Accord of 2015.
+The mitigation goals–informed by the findings of the scientists working at the IPCC, and the Nationally Determined Commitments that are monitored and reported to the UN to measure progress–have been the product of 194 governments of the world.

 At the recent UN Conference of Parties in Poland, the governments placed adaptation on a par with mitigation.
 The ongoing and growing disasters caused by climate change require new climate resilient strategies to build back better.
 Efforts like GCCR are bolstered by the leadership of policymakers who are taking action to create more prepared countries that can bounce back from extreme weather, energy, and economic challenges.

 As this movement builds, we’re coalescing around a common language for risk and vulnerability.
 We’ll work with lawmakers on identifying and developing the tools to get us there — the plans, the metrics, the standards, and the best practices.
 We will also continue to marshal the data and the evidence to demonstrate how preparedness pays back.